ibm-cloud-docs/vpc/lb-update.md

   ```
   {: screen}

-## Updating an application load balancer using the API
+## Updating an application load balancer by using the API
 {: #alb-updating-frontend-listener-port-api}
 {: api}

-The following example illustrates using the API to update the front-end listener port of an application load balancer.
+The following example illustrates how to use the API to update the front-end listener port of an application load balancer.
 For example, if the front-end listener port was set to 80 and you want to update the port value to 90.

 To update an application load balancer by using the API, perform the following procedure:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
-2. Get the listener id that you will need for the update by doing the following:
+2. Use the following example to get the listener ID that you need for the update:

   Save the ID of the load balancer